 How to Pack and Prep for Your Oregon Hot Springs Trip

 Hot springs in Oregon span across a geographically diverse state.
 Each region comes with its own climate and landscape that should be considered when deciding what to bring.
 If you’re heading to higher elevations, pack warm clothes, even in the summer months.

 No matter which Oregon hot springs you’re headed for, pack a swimsuit and your own towel, as most of the hot springs are public locations and will not provide any services.
 It’s always a good idea to bring water-friendly shoes to wear both in and out of the pools because, unfortunately, glass from littering is a possibility, and the rocks can get super slick, too.
 Also consider bringing a change of clothes, as many of the hot springs require short hikes for access and walking out in wet clothes isn’t fun.

 In addition to the basic hot springs gear, if you’re checking out some of the desert locations, be sure to bring extra water, sunscreen, and a sun hat.

 Summer is the most popular season to visit hot springs in Oregon, so be aware that, especially at public springs, overcrowding can occur.
 Always be respectful about sharing the place with other visitors.
 Most likely, the hot springs will be most busy on weekends and holidays from early May until the snow starts to fall in early November.
-The busy time of year also impacts camping, with most of the popular Oregon campgrounds booking weeks (or months) in advance, so plan accordingly.
+The busy time of year also impacts camping in Oregon, with most of the popular Oregon campgrounds booking weeks (or months) in advance, so plan accordingly.